Aurora-RGB/Docs/content/reference-layers/conditional-comparisons.md

   - Wibble199
 ---

-<span class="alert danger">These layers are no longer necessary and the Overrides System should be used instead as it has more functionality than these layers.
-They will remain in Aurora so as not to break existing profiles.</span>
+{{% alert "These layers are no longer necessary and the Overrides System should be used instead as it has more functionality than these layers.
+They will remain in Aurora so as not to break existing profiles." "danger" %}}

 # Conditional Layer
 The conditional layer sets the color of the given keys to one of two colors, based on whether the a boolean value (a yes/no) from the game or system or is true or false.
 Not all games have boolean properties available.
 Like the percent layers, a drop down is provided allowing you to select from a list the variable you want to reference.